Liabilities in the Accounting Equation

 A. Current Liabilities

-• Examples: Accounts payable, short-term loans, accrued expenses, taxes payable.
+• Examples: Accounts payable, short-term bank loans, accrued expenses, salaries payable, and taxes payable.

 B. Non-Current Liabilities

-• Examples: Long-term loans, bonds payable, lease obligations, deferred tax liabilities.
+• Examples: Bonds payable, mortgages, long-term loans, lease obligations, and deferred tax liabilities.

 C. Contingent Liabilities